NutriData - the first evidence-based Estonian Food Composition Database

 What is it?

-- includes information on the composition of nearly 2,700 foods consumed in Estonia
+- includes information on the composition of more than 3,300 foods consumed in Estonia

 - the data represent the mean values of the food composition